Spinach vs Romaine: Which is Better? An Ultimate Comparison

 If weight loss is the goal, the number of calories per serving is important.
 Let’s examine how many calories per serving each one contains.

-Spinach has 23 calories, and romaine has 17 calories per 100 grams.
-Romaine provides 6 fewer calories than spinach.
-While this number may not seem like much, it equals 35% less calories making romaine better for weight loss.
+Spinach has 23 calories, and romaine lettuce has 17 calories per 100 grams.
+Romaine provides 6 fewer calories.
+While this number may not seem like much, it equals 35% less calories making it better for weight loss.

 When counting calories every little bit may help as the total is calculated for the day.